 - Theological education

-- Teaching experience with children
+- Teaching experience with children and youth

 - Music/drama/artistic ability

 - Experience with children having diverse behavioural and cognitive needs

 - Support is provided by the Parish Priest and Children’s Ministry Team